sentialx/movie-to-emoji-app/README.md

 # Movie Title to Emoji Android App

+Don't bother, this is an app for my university and this description was GPT-generated.

 This Java Android application takes a movie title as input and uses OpenAI gpt-3.5-turbo model to convert the movie title into an emoji representation.
 The app is designed to be fun, engaging, and intuitive to use.

 ## Features